protect yourself from fraud

 You perform a service for or sell something to another person, such as on Craigslist.
 In lieu of paying you with cash or a personal check, the person sends you a Safeco check with you listed as the payee.
 The check is for more than the person owes you, so you agree to send him the difference.
 To help prevent this, only accept verified payment methods, such as a cashier’s check.

-The bottom line is: Do not cash suspicious checks appearing to be from Safeco, as Safeco nor any bank or other company will honor them or offer reimbursement for money lost.
+The bottom line is: Do not cash suspicious checks appearing to be from Safeco.
+Safeco, nor any bank or other company, will honor them or offer reimbursement for money lost.
 To further protect yourself, please review the fraud tips below.

 Fraud Protection Tips